Killerr0211/Killerr0211/README.md

-- 👋 Hi, I’m @Killerr0211
+- 👋 Hi, I’m Kartikeya Bhardwaj
-- 👀 I’m interested in javascript
+- 👀 I’m interested in Python developing
-- 🌱 I’m currently learning python.
+- 🌱 I’m currently learning DSA.
-- 📫 How to reach me- you can email me "kartikeybhardwaj11@gmail.com"
+- 📫 How to reach me- you can email me "kartikeyabhardwaj0211@gmail.com"

 <!---
 Killerr0211/Killerr0211 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.